cshorr/Waffles/README.md

 # Waffles
-an example of  string to println with three lines.
+written for myself as a student to create an example of  string to println with three lines. i also wnted to lok in the name Waffle for a later ptoject expansion.